 We ask that all children wear the recommended school uniform as it encourages pride in the school, forms part of our tradition and, above all, is found to be practical by most parents.
 The colours for ALL pupils are a mixture of Bottle Green and White.
-Uniform available from Frasers in Chapel street or 'Allsorts' on Petersfield market on Saturdays.
+Uniform available from 'Skoolkit' online, or in their Havant Store or 'Allsorts' on Petersfield market on Saturdays.